 And rid myself of weird, creepy food-induced dreams.

-Bedtime Oreos and candy, I bid you adieu.
+So for the time being, bedtime Oreos and candy, I bid you adieu.